baltpeter/thesis-mobile-consent-dialogs/thesis/550_analysis-method.md

 We repeat the same steps for the "reject" button analogously.

 ## Dark Pattern Identification

-TODO: Maybe include a sample screenshot for some.

 We detect the following violations and dark patterns in apps determined to show a consent dialog: